Production accountants are important. Very. Very. Important.

 These exact same points also work for the term “production accountant,” but there is one massive factor that differentiates it from the herd: production accountants get to work on productions.

-In the simplest terms, a production accountant is a professional who monitors and manages the finances underlying every phase of bringing a movie, television series, or even a commercial to life.
+In the simplest terms, production accountant is a professional who monitors and manages the finances underlying every phase of bringing a movie, television series, or even a commercial to life.

 Depending on the production, it can be a complicated job that requires a diverse collection of skills, which brings us directly to our next question…